conda/conda/docs/source/user-guide/install/download.rst

 * Do not want to individually install each of the packages you want to use.

-* Wish to use a curated and vetted set of packages.
+* Wish to use a set of packages curated and vetted for interoperability and usability.

 Choose Miniconda if you: